Junctions are hotspots for test failures because there’s a lot to take in and visibility can be difficult.

 Reverse parking is a tricky, low-speed manoeuvre where drivers often feel under pressure during the test.
 The best approach is to keep the speed right down to maintain as much control of the car as possible.

 Always look well ahead for signs and signals.
 The sooner you see them, the better, and if you are approaching traffic lights that have been green for a while, expect them to change.

 Learner drivers are often caught out by changes in speed limits, so when you see a sign indicating a lower speed, make sure you slow down accordingly before you enter the new limit.
 The same applies to higher limit areas: don’t speed up until you’ve passed the sign.

 Finally, a stop sign means stop – creeping past one isn’t acceptable.

 Lanes leading up to a roundabout or major junction often catch drivers out, so look for the signs as early as possible and give yourself plenty of time to enter the correct lane.

 However, you won’t be penalised if you enter a different lane to the one specified by your examiner during your driving test.
-Providing you have continued to drive safely, the examiner will not mark you down for deviating from the route – so don’t be tempted to try and correct your direction at the last minute.
+Providing you have continued to drive safely, the examiner will not mark you down for deviating from the route, so don’t be tempted to try to correct your direction at the last minute.

 Mirrors and blind spots

-Checking your blind spot is an easy thing to forget – so it’s common flaw on a driving test as well as a dangerous thing to forget.
-Make sure it’s become second nature before you take your test.
-The same applies to mirrors – make sure you check your interior mirror and the appropriate door mirror before passing obstacles.
+Checking your blind spot is an easy thing to forget, so it’s a common flaw on a driving test, as well as a dangerous thing to forget.
+Make sure it’s second nature before you take your test.
+The same applies to mirrors.
+Make sure you check your interior mirror and the appropriate door mirror before passing obstacles.

-One of the best ways around to beat nerves is to visualize passing the test.
+One of the best ways to beat nerves is to visualise passing the test.
 There is no reason why you should not pass, as your instructor will not send you for a test until they feel you have reached the required standard.